 The accompanying condensed consolidated financial statements have not been audited.
 We have condensed or omitted certain information and footnote disclosures normally included in financial statements presented in accordance with accounting principles generally accepted in the United States.
 We believe the disclosures made are adequate to make the information presented not misleading.
-However, you should read the condensed consolidated financial statements in conjunction with the consolidated financial statements and notes to those financial statements included in our Annual Report on Form 10-K (our Annual Report) for the fiscal year ended December 29, 2000.
-Capitalized terms not otherwise defined in this quarterly report have the meanings specified in our Annual Report
+You should, however read the financial statements in this report in conjunction with the consolidated financial statements and notes to those financial statements included in our Annual Report on Form 10-K (our Annual Report) for the fiscal year ended December 29, 2000.
+Capitalized terms not otherwise defined in this quarterly report have the meanings specified in our Annual Report.